 There are two primary ways to know if your Kindle is charging or not –

-- Orange light indicator – if your Kindle is charging, you will see an orange light next to the USB charging port.
+- Orange light indicator – if your Kindle is charging, you will see an orange light next to the USB charging port (note – check out my other article to know what the orange light blinking means on a Kindle)

 - Charge icon on the battery – another way to verify if the Kindle is charging is to look for the “charging” icon (resembling electricity or the lightning bolt) inside the battery icon.